peterdemin/peterdemin.github.io/source/17_notes/22-a_senior_engineer_s_guide_to_the_system_design_interview_part_4_.md

 ## Notes

 - Going through example designs as an exercise for the framework.
-- Using Pastebin as a simplest example.
+- Using Pastebin as a most straightforward example.
 - Gather requirements:
     - Starting with functional requirements.
 Objects and their interactions.
     - The data is immutable for simplicity.
     - Extra considerations: analytics, monetization, legal.
     - Non-functional requirements: availability, consistency, durability, scalability, latency.
-    - Check with interviewer if you missed something.
+    - Check with the interviewer if you missed something.
     - Estimates are used to justify building a complex distributed system.
       Ask your interviewer if they’d like to see some calculations.
     - Estimate storage and bandwidth.
 Use 100K seconds per day (15% error).
-- Data Types, API and Scale:
+- Data Types, API, and Scale:
-    - Using NoSQL database, because transactions and joins are not needed.
+    - Using NoSQL database because transactions and joins are not needed.
-    - Explaining API as RESTful, because there's no batching, streaming, and push notifications.
+    - Explaining API as RESTful because there are no batching, streaming, or push notifications.
     - Iterating to add mutability.
 - Design:
     ???
-- Suddenly, topic switches to a distributed Unique ID generation.
+- Suddenly, the topic switches to a distributed Unique ID generation.
-- A lot of math to say "use 128-bit keys, possibly UUID4."
+- A lot of math to say, "Use 128-bit keys, possibly UUID4."
 - Jump to "AOL Instant Messenger."
-- Functional requirements: have auth, send messages.
+- Functional requirements: have authentication and send messages.
 - Non-functional requirements: eventual consistency, high availability, durability.
 - Skipped data types, API, and scale.
 - Design.
 Classic sandwich: load-balancer, middleware, sharded replicated database.
-- Jump to "Design Ticketmaster" (Trying on my own before reading.)
+- Jump to "Design Ticketmaster" (I'm trying on my own before reading.)
     - Organizers create events.
     - People buy tickets and attend events.
     - Entities: organizer, person, event, ticket.
     - Functional requirements:
-        - Organizer creates event and sets the numbers and kinds of available tickets.
+        - Organizer creates events and sets the numbers and kinds of available tickets.
         - Organizer can list their (immutable) events.
         - Person can list and filter (search) available events.
         - Person can purchase a ticket for an event.
 Reservation?
         - Person can view purchase history.
-        - Venue stuff can punch tickets.
+        - Venue staff can punch tickets.
         - Extra: return tickets, cancel events, change events, transfer tickets.
     - Non-functional requirements:
         - Strict consistency: no double-booking.